Graph Laplacian Fundamentals

 The Spectral Gap and Cheeger's Inequality

-Let \(h(G)\) be the Cheeger constant, which measures the "best" partition
+Let \(h(G)\) be the Cheeger constant (or conductance), which measures the "bottleneck"

-of the graph by finding the minimum "cut" normalized by the size of the smaller set:
+of the graph by finding the minimum cut normalized by the volume of the smaller set:

 \[